Mishkanian/School_District_Analysis/README.md

 ![school_type_df](https://github.com/Mishkanian/School_District_Analysis/blob/main/DataFrames_PyCity/school_type_df.png)

+### Average Scores by Grade Level
+After analyzing the average scores for math and reading by grade level for each school, it is found that a students grade level does not affect their scores as much as the school that they attend.
+The average scores within each school only varries by 1-2% depending on grade level.
+However, the difference in scores is more apparent when comparing different schools.

+To see the detailed breakdown of Average Math Scores by grade, please click [here](https://github.com/Mishkanian/School_District_Analysis/blob/main/DataFrames_PyCity/math_scores_grade.png).
+Alternatively, if you would like to view the Average Reading Scores by grade, please click [here](https://github.com/Mishkanian/School_District_Analysis/blob/main/DataFrames_PyCity/reading_scores_grade.png).

 ## Summary
+Relacing the ninth graders' scores with NaN caused Thomas High School's overall passing percentages and average scores to plummet.

-Omitting the ninth grade student scores of Thomas High School from the dataset did not materially change any outcomes of this analysis.
+However, after updating the total student counts to exclude the Thomas High School ninth graders and omitting their scores from the dataset, there was not a drastic change in any of outcomes of this analysis.

 **Author: Michael Mishkanian**